J. HURLEY AND ROBERTA HAGOOD

 Typical of their customers were the farmers at Bethel, Missouri.
 One order sent to the Bethel Colony consisted of six barrels of fish oil and 300 pounds of indigo.
 The oil was for tanning leather and the indigo for dying the woolen cloth they wove and made into their clothing colored a somber blue.

-Page 2 of 4 - The Brittingham Brothers Drug Store operated 60 years and eventually the stock was sold to Ed DeGaris who was a Hannibal druggist for many years.
+The Brittingham Brothers Drug Store operated 60 years and eventually the stock was sold to Ed DeGaris who was a Hannibal druggist for many years.

 The Brittinghams acquired the lot on Fourth and Broadway in 1854 and began planning for a 62 by 145 foot building, two stories high, made of locally manufactured brick.
 The building faced Broadway and the lower level was designed for shops or offices.